Symphonic Blues

 Number 6

 Please note, that at the end of movement 2 and 3, we have included the live performance of the cadenzas from the 2008 premiere.
 The original orchestra has been digitally removed from the recording and replaced with the new players (see on-line credits).
 I love the way the listener is transported from their listening space and into the auditorium with audience.
-The extended applause in the 3rd movement is followed by some quips by me that I think puts a punctuation on the whole event.
-The three works are based on some of my favorite Chamber Blues moments. - Corky Siegel
+The extended applause in the 3rd movement is followed by some quips by me that I think add a nice punctuation and leads perfectly into the CODA.
+The three movements are based on some of my favorite Chamber Blues moments. - Corky Siegel

 And here’s a Chamber Blues extra that is going on the Symphonic Blues album